Lord Ninian Crichton-Stuart: Death

 On the night of 1 October 1915, during the Battle of Loos, the 6th Battalion was part of a force that successfully charged and captured a set of enemy trenches at the Hohenzollern Redoubt, near La Bassée, despite suffering heavy losses.
 Prior to the battle, the 6th had not slept for two days and had marched for 16 hours to reach the location.
 The following morning, the German troops launched a counter-attack to retake the trenches and the two Welsh battalions that were holding them were split from each other.
 Crichton-Stuart ordered the digging of a sap trench in order to reach the other units but prolonged attacks from three sides left the unit short of ammunition and other supplies and the order was given to abandon the trench and retreat.
 During the start of the evacuation of the trench, he was shot in the head by a German sniper after firing his revolver over the trench parapet and died at the age of 32, the only serving Welsh MP to be killed during the conflict.

-His body was returned to battalion headquarters and placed in a zinc-lined coffin in a church in the town of Sailly-Labourse.
-The coffin was held in the church vault until spring 1918 with the intention of returning it to Britain at the end of the war but a German artillery bombardment damaged the vaults and his body was buried in the grounds of the Béthune Town Cemetery in a Catholic ceremony.
 Several reports state that he may have been attempting to rally his troops in order to mount a search party to locate his close friend Major Reginald C. Browning, who was last seen in a trench that had been overrun by German troops.
 An officer in his regiment reported that Crichton-Stuart "was to be found wherever danger threatened" and that his death had "cast a gloom" over the battalion.
 Crichton-Stuart had served for eleven months on the front line before his death.
 Of the 842 members of the 6th Battalion that had begun the war, only 30 survived.
 There was an outpouring of grief when his death was announced and his wife Ismay received numerous letters of condolence, including one from Margaret Lloyd George, the wife of David Lloyd George.

+His body was returned to battalion headquarters and placed in a zinc-lined coffin in a church in the town of Sailly-Labourse.
+The coffin was held in the church vault until spring 1918 with the intention of returning it to Britain at the end of the war but a German artillery bombardment damaged the vaults and his body was buried in the grounds of the Bethune Town Cemetery in a Catholic ceremony.

 On 30 April 1917 Crichton-Stuart's widow, Ismay, married Captain Archibald Henry Maule Ramsay (4 May 1894 – 11 March 1955), later a Scottish Unionist MP for Peebles and South Midlothian 1931–1945.
 Together they had four sons.
 Ismay died on 16 February 1975 aged 92, and was survived by six of her eight children.